The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

 The tree may reach a height of 21 meters (70 feet), and its twigs and leaves emit an awful odor when crushed.

-Buckeye plants possess opposite palmately complicated leaflets that are either deciduous (such that they drop their leaves on a regular basis)
+Buckeye plants possess opposite palmately complicated leaflets that are either deciduous (such that they drop their leaves on a regular basis), or everlasting (that really is, they do not shed their leaflets.)

 The bisexual blooms have four or five fused petals and are very spectacular.
 The berries are dry capsules with smooth to weakly spiky firm leathery husks.